Tokyo — It reads like a palate-pleasing menu.

 You start out with a truffle soup, followed by oysters and then a main course of flounder with risotto and vegetables.
 There's a side of potatoes and you finish it off with a scoop of ice cream.

-Here's the twist -- this all comes with a generous helping of dirt.
-Not normal, backyard variety dirt, special nutrient-rich soil.
+Here's the twist: This all comes with a generous helping of dirt.

 The unique tasting menu is the creation of Toshio Tanabe, a former gymnast and boxer turned culinary inventor.
-Tanabe says the dirt menu was a logical addition for his quaint restaurant, Ne Quittez Pas, which is located in Tokyo's Gotanda neighborhood.
+Tanabe says the dirt menu was a logical addition for his quaint restaurant, Ne Quittez Pas, which is in Gotanda neighborhood of Tokyo.

 Chef Tanabe says the idea to use soil came naturally.